 BSI = Bundesamt fur Sicherheit in der Informationstechnik

-BSI Standard 100-2 IT-Grundschutz Methodology is 93 pages long and loosely equivalent to ISO/IEC 27001, in the sense that it is basically about governance of information security within the organization using an ISMS.
+BSI Standard 100-2 IT-Grundschutz Methodology is loosely equivalent to ISO/IEC 27001, in the sense that it is basically about governance of information security within the organization using an ISMS.
 It explains how to develop and operate an ISMS, for example how to establish an information security management body, develop an information security policy, select appropriate information security controls etc. It uses worked examples based on a fictitious government agency to demonstrate certain aspects of the approach.
 It makes little if any reference to PDCA, and runs out of steam at the ISMS implementation stage (neglecting ISMS maintenance, audits/management reviews, risk/control updates etc.).

-BSI Standard 100-4 Business Continuity Management is 128 pages long.
-It explains how to establish and maintain a BCM system, based on IT-Grundschutz.
+BSI Standard 100-4 Business Continuity Management explains how to establish and maintain a BCM system, based on IT-Grundschutz.
 It incorporates a useful summary of several other BCM standards and, like most of them, it is purely concerned with preparing for activities that will be necessary in the event of a crisis or disaster affecting critical business operations and/or the supporting IT systems and networks, rather than attempting to avoid or avert such crises and disasters (for example through resilience, redundancy, high-availability systems etc.).

 BSI IS audit guideline [unnumbered] Information Security Audit (IS Audit) - a guideline for IS audits based on IT-Grundschutz is primarily aimed at IS auditors working for German federal agencies.
-It is, however, a solid and well-written description of the performance of typical IS audits in 38 pages, although rather light on the strategic planning of a portfolio of IS audits (e.g. IS audits are normally conducted by IT auditors, who often audit various aspects of information security in the course of other audits, or by certification auditors, who have to follow strict processes laid down by the certification bodies).
+It is, however, a solid and well-written description of the performance of typical IS audits, although rather light on the strategic planning of a portfolio of IS audits (e.g. IS audits are normally conducted by IT auditors, who often audit various aspects of information security in the course of other audits, or by certification auditors, who have to follow strict processes laid down by the certification bodies).

 COBIT Control OBjectives in IT